 Like index mutual funds, ETFs are typically passively managed, as they are attempting to match some sort of index benchmark rather than outperform it.
 This isn’t always the case — some ETFs are actively selected and managed — but it is for the most popular funds.

 Index funds and exchange-traded funds have plenty in common.
 If you’re a new investor, it’s a good idea to do your research before you lay any money down.
 While index funds may be better for individuals who prefer a hands-off approach, some of them come with higher entry costs and fees.

 Investing in an ETF offers lower expense ratios and the potential for more active trading.
 However, that potential also comes with commission fees.
 Even still, if you’d prefer to have the option to buy and sell multiple shares a day, then you’ll need to opt for ETFs.
 But regardless of whether you choose an ETF or an index fund, they’ll both help you achieve a diverse portfolio without as much work as individual stock selection.

 Tips for Investing Responsibly

 - Having trouble deciding the best way to approach your investments?
-A financial advisor can be a big help.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+A financial advisor can help you determine the best steps for you.
+Luckily, finding the right financial advisor that fits your needs doesn’t have to be hard.
+SmartAsset’s free tool matches you with advisors in your area in 5 minutes.
+If you’re ready to be matched with suitable advisors, get started now.